 The world average salary is less than $18,000 a year.
 Our country considers poverty at a way higher income level than that.

-The last aspect I love of minimalism is the part where you come to terms with the amount in number of items that you need for different areas of your life.
+The last aspect I love of minimalism is the part where I had to come to terms with the amount in number of items that I needed for different areas of my life.

 For example, when I truly think of what my kids and I personally need even for the next year in clothes, I know that my personal number could even be 5 outfits a week.
 Truth is we own so much more than that.
 But being conscious of it and counting as many things I have, helps me stay grounded and not constantly shop without a reason.

-Those are just some of the reasons why I love minimalism.
+Those are just some of the reasons why I love a minimalism lifestyle.
 I’ll probably talk about more things later, but this is the geist of it for right now!